 - 1. Click Configuration, IGMP Snooping, Port Group Filtering - 2.
 Click Add new Filtering Group - 3.
 Scroll the Port to enable the Port Group Filtering. - Specify the Filtering Groups in the blank field. - 4.
-Click the Apply to Apply the setting - 5.
+Click the save to save the setting - 5.
 If you want to cancel the setting then you need to click the Reset button.
-It will revert to previously Saved values
+It will revert to previously saved values